 We know that this sounds completely insane, but it is in fact inevitable once one sees how to do it… and we at Sport:Next see how to do it.

-With Democratic Sport, we will usher in a new age of sports competition that is perfect to address our present and future crises.
+With Everyone Sport, we will usher in a new age of sports competition that is perfect to address our present and future crises.

 Fully athletic virtual reality sport will combine with artificial intelligence support to enable everyone that wants to play racquet sport at every level in the world.
 And racquet sport is more than twice as popular as soccer.